Deep Space Network Scheduling#

 plt.show()

 The gray regions indicate the times when each resource can communicate with the satellite.
 The blue bands represent the tracking.
 The yellow and magenta colors represent the setup time and teardown time for each request, respectively.
-We can see that all tracking durations overlap the gray communication available time.
+We can see that all blue tracking intervals fit within the gray communication-available intervals.